zaibshamsi/week8-assignment-celebalTechnologies-internship/README.md

 ---------
 Features of the app include

-1. Convert a PDF file to html, jpg, png
+1. Convert a PDF file to html, jpg, png, xls
-2. Convert a docx, html, jpg, png, xlsx to PDF
+2. Convert a docx, html, jpg, png, xls to PDF

 use my api key to test the routes